 Not so long ago, engineers would have spent many hours hand-drawing a perfect solution to the problem their higher-ups or clients presented them with.
 Then they would send that solution over to analysis, only to be told the tests had failed.
 They would have to trash hours, days, weeks, months of work.
 And before they had computers, they would literally go back to the drawing board.

-We have great news for you: it’s 2017, and those days are over.
+We have great news for you: those days are over.
 Today, design engineers not only have powerful computers to help us work smarter and faster, we can use simulation tools to analyze our work as we go.
 Isn’t living in the future fantastic?

 Simulation tools test real-world stresses on your digital models.

 Here are six reasons why old-timey engineers would be jealous of you and your fancy computer programs today.

 1. You can fix your designs before they break in real life.

 Can your design take the heat?
 As in actual high temperatures?
 Here is one easy way to find out: do a thermal analysis of it with simulation tools that work with your existing design program.

 Creo Simulate, for example, helps engineers perform structural, thermal, and vibration analyses with a comprehensive set of finite element analysis capabilities so you can analyze and validate the performance of your 3D virtual prototypes.

 If the materials you’re using to build your product or the way you’ve designed it can’t perform under stress, you can find that out much earlier in the design process than was possible, even a few years ago.

 2. You can find out how they will actually work.